-The Suzanne Winsor Freeman Memorial Student Genealogy Grant Committee is pleased to announce that applications are now being accepted for the 2014 award.
-Student genealogists between the ages of 18 and 25 are eligible to apply for the 2014 Grant to be awarded at the 45th Annual Southern California Genealogy Jamboree, sponsored by the Southern California Genealogical Society in June 2014.
+The Suzanne Winsor Freeman Memorial Student Genealogy Grant Committee and the Southern California Genealogical Society Jamboree are pleased to announce that applications are now being accepted for the 2016 award.
+Student genealogists between the ages of 18 and 23 are eligible to apply for the 2016 Grant to be awarded at the Southern California Genealogy Jamboree, sponsored by the Southern California Genealogical Society June 3-5, 2016.

 Suzanne Freeman (right) with her sisters Frances Jones (left)

 The $500 cash award was established in 2010 in memory of Suzanne Winsor Freeman, family historian and life-long volunteer, and an enthusiastic annual attendee at the SCGS Jamboree.
 Past recipients include Elyse Doerflinger (Lomita, California), A.C.
 Ivory (Salt Lake City, Utah), Anthony Ray (Palmdale, California), Michael Savoca (Toms River, New Jersey), and Paul Woodbury (Provo, Utah).

 “The Student Genealogy Grant pays tribute to Suzanne Freeman’s dedication to youth volunteerism and family history by awarding the annual cash grant to a young genealogist attending the SCGS Genealogy Jamboree, Southern California’s premiere regional genealogy conference,” notes Denise Levenick, committee chair and Freeman’s daughter.

 “We are especially grateful to Jamboree for providing a three-day conference registration to the grant recipient,” she adds.
 “SCGS is truly a leader in conference organizations by encouraging youth involvement in genealogy through educational programs and now through the student grant project.”